Activity

 This models how sound travels by moving vibrations.

-Pairs of students stretch the slinky (or space phone) between them.
+Pairs of students stretch the slinky (or space phone) between them on the ground.

 See how the vibrations move along as a wave, as one part of the slinky pushes the next part.